chainguard-dev/edu/content/open-source/sigstore/policy-controller/how-to-install-policy-controller.md

         action: pass
 ```

+The `glob: "cgr.dev/chainguard/**"` line in combination with the `action: pass` portion of the `authorities` section will allow any image in the `cgr.dev/chainguard` image registry to be admitted into your cluster.

-Save the file and then apply the policy to your cluster:
+Save the file and then apply the policy:

 ```bash
 kubectl apply -f /tmp/cip.yaml